Aura-Subhadeep/Aura-Subhadeep/README.md

 ## About Me 👋
 <p >
-I'm a Full Stack developer who enjoys creating modern and minimalist software.
-I'm currently studying CSE in Northeast India and I'm always eager to collaborate with other developers and designers to learn new things from them.
-I'm also exploring the fields of web3, and I'm open to new opportunities and challenges.
+I’m a Full Stack developer with a passion for creating modern and minimalist software.
+I’m currently pursuing CSE in Northeast India and I love collaborating with other developers and designers to learn new things from them.
+I’m also fascinated by web3 and I’m always open to new opportunities and challenges.
 </p>

 ##